ncperdomo/FICORO_GNSS/README.md

 1. **Filtering stations affected by postseismic transient motions:** Remove stations identified as being affected by postseismic transient motions

-2. **Filtering by uncertainty distribution:** GNSS stations with velocity uncertainties exceeding the 99th percentile of the scaled log-normal distribution are removed from input velocity fields.
+2. **Filtering by uncertainty distribution:** GNSS stations with velocity uncertainties exceeding the 99th percentile of the scaled log-normal distribution are removed from input velocity fields, following the approach by [Piña-Valdez., et al., (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021JB023451).

 3. **Filtering based on spatial coherence of velocity magnitudes:** Remove stations if velocity magnitudes in the East and North velocity components diverge over 2 sigma from the mean, considering a radius of 20 km.
-Additionally, the code allows applying geographic-based stringency levels (n-sigma), allowing for a customizable approach to data filtering.
+Additionally, the code allows applying geographic-based stringency levels (n-sigma), allowing for a customisable approach to data filtering.

 4. **Velocity field alignment to a common reference frame:** Implement a least squares approach to align all the data sets to a reference velocity field using a 6-parameter Helmert transformation (3 translations and 3 rotations), leveraging on repeated stations in both the input and reference data sets.

-5. **Velocity field rotation:** Rotate velocity fields to different reference frames using published Euler vectors.
+5. **Velocity field rotation:** Rotate velocity fields to different reference frames using published Euler poles.

 6. **Filtering by velocity magnitude and azimuthal direction:** Implement the Interquartile Range (IQR) method to detect outliers, omitting solutions displaying disparities in magnitude, azimuthal direction, or both.
 The thresholds for outlier detection are set as: